Douglas BarrTitle: Counselor

 For students registered for the class, updated course materials specific to the current class, are posted on BLACKBOARD near the start of each respective semester.
 Yet, the course material posted as part my faculty web site are a fair representation of the course.

-A little more about me!
-Previous institutions of higher learning where I have hung my professional hat: Cabrillo College (Aptos, Ca); Monmouth College (Illinois); Illinois Wesleyan University (Bloomington, Ill).
+MORE ABOUT ME BEYOND Saddleback College: Previous institutions of higher learning where I have hung my professional hat: Cabrillo College (Aptos, Ca); Monmouth College (Illinois); Illinois Wesleyan University (Bloomington, Ill).
 I was also an Air Traffic Controller in the USAir Force, stationed in San Antonio, Texas; Biloxi, Mississippi; Clark Air Base Philippines; and Siskiyou County Airport (Montague, Ca)

 I live what I teach.
 I enjoy working at living seven days a week, every week.
 Work hard!
 Play hard!
 Learn your part in the world.
 Be responsible for your life!
 Respect and learn from others!
 Enjoy the voyage!